 Giving Back is Fashionable

-Giving back is one of the top “ber” months activities.
+Giving back is one of the top “ber” month activities.
 Parties are held in charity houses by corporate groups, old classmates, or groups of friends.
 After all, what better way to express appreciation than to pay it forward after a good, albeit challenging, year?
 This is one of the most fulfilling activities one can participate in during the holiday season of joy and giving.

 Sweet Christmas Carols

+The start of “ber” months also means the start of Christmas caroling.
 Some people may be disturbed by youngsters knocking on their doors to sing carols and ask for money.
 But Christmas in the Philippines would be incomplete without the innocent and lovely chorus of children caroling for a few pesos.

 “Ber” Months Travel Goals

-Summer is a popular season for going to the beach and communing with nature.
-The “ber” months, on the other hand, is about coming home and reconnecting.
-OFW family members abroad and friends hurry to book flights or plan road trips when airlines offer promotional seats.
 It’s also a fantastic time to travel because the weather isn’t as hot and humid.
-Plus, most of the country is gearing up for Christmas, so your locations will be a little more festive.
+For those aiming to travel abroad, most of the country is gearing up for Christmas, so your locations will be a little more festive.
 Just keep an eye out for storm and typhoon warnings.

 Home Sweet Home